Silverware-Games/matchy-star-gdd/README.md

 ## 1. What Matchy Star Is

-Matchy Star is a **skill-driven, replayable matching game** set in a sci-fi universe.
-It prioritizes **clarity, mastery, and long-term fun**, deliberately avoiding monetization pressure, casino mechanics, or psychological manipulation.
+Matchy Star is a **skill-driven, system-focused matching game** set in a colorful, wacky sci-fi universe (“the Matchyverse”).
+It prioritizes **clarity, mastery, and long-term replayability**, and intentionally avoids monetization pressure, casino mechanics, or psychological manipulation.

-The current alpha build demonstrates that the core loop is already fun and functional.
-The purpose of this document is not to justify the game’s existence, but to define **the systems, structure, and content required to elevate it into a complete, exceptional experience** with strong progression and long-term replay value.
+The current alpha proves the core gameplay is already fun.

-This document reflects the **actual planned design direction and milestones**, as tracked in the Matchy Star GDD issues repository.
+This document defines the systems and structure that turn Matchy Star into a **deep, replayable, high-skill game** that remains accessible.

+This is a design plan, not a pitch.

-## 2. Core Gameplay Loop (Current + Planned)
+## 2. Core Gameplay Loop

 ### Current Loop (Alpha)
 1. Select a level
-2. Make matches to supply ships with fuel
-3. Once three ships reach the destination, the level is cleared
-4. Results are shown → next level

-This loop is solid, readable, and fun, but currently lacks:
-- Long-term progression context
-- Pre-run player agency
-- Systems that reward mastery over time
-- A strong sense of world and journey

-The systems below extend this loop without replacing it.

-## 3. Core Gameplay Systems

-### 3.1 Ballast System (Core Pillar)

-The **Ballast System** introduces weight, balance, and risk management into matching decisions.

-- The ballast empties as you move gems, making each movement strategically significant.
-- Ballast meaningfully affects outcomes (difficulty, stability, scoring, or efficiency)
-- A dedicated **Ballast Counter UI** provides continuous feedback

-**Purpose:**
-- Elevates matching from pattern recognition to decision-making
-- Creates tension and meaningful trade-offs
-- Allows mastery to emerge over repeated play

-This is a **foundational system**, not optional content.

-### 3.2 Arc Chart UI (Core UI System)

-The **Arc Chart** visually communicates:
-- Progression arcs
-- Risk thresholds
-- Likely outcomes based on current state

-**Purpose:**
-- Makes cause → effect legible at a glance
-- Reduces confusion as systems stack
-- Supports higher skill ceilings without relying on text tutorials

-This UI teaches through **visualization and feedback**, not instruction.

-## 4. Player Agency & Progression

-### 4.1 Character Selection (Pre-Run)

-Players select a character (or equivalent ship/loadout) before starting a run.

-Characters influence:
-- Starting conditions
-- Ballast behavior
-- Rules, modifiers, or strategic emphasis

-**Purpose:**
-- Give players ownership over how they play
-- Encourage experimentation
-- Increase replayability without content bloat

-### 4.2 Unlockables & Game Modes

-Players unlock:
-- Characters
-- Gameplay modes
-- Rule variants (e.g., “Breaks On” vs “Breaks Off”)

-All unlocks are **earned through play**, not monetization.

-**Purpose:**
-- Sustain long-term engagement
-- Let players tailor difficulty and playstyle
-- Keep the core loop fresh without relying on RNG or grind

-## 5. World & Level Structure

-Matchy Star uses a **celestial progression model**, where themed regions introduce new mechanics, constraints, and visual identity.

-### Planned Regions (Examples):
-1. **Celestial 1 – Alpha System**
-   - Introductory region
-   - Establishes baseline mechanics

-2. **Celestial 2 – Starbase**
-   - Increased system interaction
-   - Greater emphasis on planning and control

-3. **Celestial 3 – Moon Spittoon**
-   - Advanced mechanics
-   - Higher risk / reward
-   - Designed for experienced players

-There will be **11 total Celestials** in the complete game.

-Each region is designed to:
-- Reinforce mastery
-- Introduce variation without overwhelming the player
-- Provide a clear sense of progression, place, and journey

-## 6. Game Flow & UX Improvements

-### 6.1 Lobby Flow

-The current lobby flow will be refined.

-Planned actions:
-- Simplify or remove unnecessary transitions
-- Reduce friction between levels
-- Prevent UI obstruction or visual confusion
+2. Match Stars to fuel ships
+3. When three ships reach the destination, the level is cleared
+4. Results → next level

+This loop works, but is extended by the systems below to support mastery, progression, and long-term play.

+## 3. Core Systems

+### 3.1 Ballast System (Pacing & Difficulty Core)

+**Ballast** is the single system governing pacing, difficulty, and risk.

+- Ballast is an integer value
+- It determines how much the player can manipulate the board before ships advance

+**Thresholds (tunable):**
+- **Ballast 0–5:** Effectively turn-based (high control)
+- **Ballast 6+:** Ships move autonomously
+- **Ballast ~10:** Upper bound for skilled play

+**Movement Budget:**
+- Each ship has a Ballast value (≥1)
+- The player may move gems **one grid space per point of Ballast** before ships advance
+  - Ballast 20 → 20 grid spaces
+  - Ballast 1 → 1 grid space

+As Celestials progress, baseline Ballast decreases, increasing pressure.

+**Tradeoffs:**
+- Powerful items and score multipliers often **increase Ballast**
+- Control-oriented play reduces Ballast but limits scoring
+- High scores require accepting risk

+Ballast replaces “turn-based vs speed modes” with a **single continuous spectrum**.

+### 3.2 Cluster System (Persistent Star Pool)

+The **Cluster** is the player’s active pool of Stars, treated as a **managed set**, not pure randomness.

+- Finite Star pool (e.g., 70–140 total, tunable)
+- Stars are drawn from this pool during play
+- Items, characters, and modes modify the Cluster over time

+**Star Variants include:**
+- Standard Stars
+- Asteroids (match anything in a 3-match, bonus points)
+- Shiny / Glowing / Special Stars with buffs
+- Optional size variants (small / medium / large)

+A **Cluster View** screen shows the current pool and modifications.

 **Goal:**
-- Minimize time from “launch game” → “playing”
-- Maintain a clean, intuitive mental model

-### 6.2 Level Naming & Clarity

-Some levels require clearer naming or framing.

-Planned improvements:
-- Rename levels where intent is unclear
-- Align names with mechanics and expectations

-**Goal:**
-- Reduce player confusion
-- Make progression feel deliberate and readable

-## 7. Visual & Technical Cleanup

-### Planned Technical Work:
-- Migrate item handling to a centralized **Sprite-based system**
-- Resolve known visual bugs (e.g., runway lighting inconsistencies)
-- Improve ship visibility and UI layering

-**Purpose:**
-- Increase stability and maintainability
-- Improve visual clarity during play
-- Support future expansion cleanly

-## 8. Milestone Overview

-### Phase 1 – Core Systems
-- Ballast system implementation
-- Ballast UI integration
-- Sprite system migration

-### Phase 2 – Player Choice
-- Character select screen
-- Unlockable characters
-- Alternate gameplay modes

-### Phase 3 – World Completion
-- Alpha System finalized
-- Starbase region implemented
-- Moon Spittoon region implemented
-- Additional Celestials in production

-### Phase 4 – Polish & Flow
-- Lobby flow refinement
-- Arc Chart UI finalized
-- Bug fixes and UX clarity pass

-## 9. Design Constraints

-Matchy Star intentionally avoids:
+Reduce randomness, reward foresight, and support deck-building style mastery.

+### 3.3 Characters as Rule Sets

+Characters are **not cosmetic**.
+Each character represents a **distinct way of playing the game**, unlocking modes and rule variations.

+Examples (working concepts):

+- **Matchy** – Low Ballast, planning-focused
+- **Speedy Sputnik** – High Ballast, execution-focused
+- **Guru Moon** – Prediction and move queuing
+- **Dr. UFO** – Healing, survival, recovery
+- **Loony Lander** – Environmental manipulation
+- **Pirate Planet** – Economy-focused, high-risk Zoot runs
+- **King Zazz** – Rule-bending, mastery-only play

+Some items are **character-locked or character-enhanced**, creating unique synergies.

+### 3.4 Inventory Overhaul (Meaningful Choice)

+The inventory is redesigned as a **curated loadout**, not storage.

+- Few active item slots
+- Items involve commitment and tradeoffs
+- Swapping items is costly or constrained
+- Items may increase Ballast, distort the Cluster, or lock future choices

+The goal is to eliminate “best item forever” behavior and force **intentional decisions**.

+### 3.5 Items, Shop, & Zoot Economy

+Zoot and items are **high-impact systems**.

+- Even 1 Zoot can matter (Think Balatro Money System)
+- There is no inflation phase
+- Buying the wrong item can doom a run

+**Items:**
+- ~150 functionally unique items
+- No filler or minor stat bumps
+- Each item meaningfully changes playstyle

+**Synergies:**
+- Rare combinations can “break” scoring systems
+- High-upside runs are possible but not guaranteed
+- Inspired by Balatro-style discovery and risk

+Power always comes with tradeoffs (Ballast, commitment, instability).

+## 4. World Structure & Tone

+### 4.1 Celestials & Naming

+The Matchyverse is intentionally playful and memorable (Bikini Bottom–style tone).

+Example Celestials:
+- Tube-Top Galaxy
+- Starter Sprinkles
+- Snack Station
+- Moon Spittoon
+- Cherry Bombast
+- Rubble Rumble
+- The Snack Hole
+- Double Bubble Zone
+- Matchsplosion
+- Tangle Spangle
+- Blurple Soup
+- Xanadu (final system)

+There are **11 total Celestials** in the complete game.

+Names communicate **tone, mechanics, and escalation**, not realism.

+## 5. Five-System Run (Procedural Galaxy Mode)

+A repeatable, high-skill mode.

+- Five Star Systems placed procedurally
+- Connected via a generated path
+- Each system contains five regenerating levels
+- Mix of hand-authored and procedural content

+**Cosmic Modifiers:**
+- Aligned planets
+- Extra planets
+- Ascending / descending planets (affect Ballast & scoring)

+Poor item or Cluster decisions can make a run unwinnable.
+This is intentional.

+## 6. Meta Systems

+### 6.1 Matchydex (Discovery & Stats)

+An in-game encyclopedia and stat hub.

+- Entries for all Stars, items, states, characters, and systems
+- Entry states: Locked → Undiscovered → Known
+- Tracks stats like:
+  - Stars matched (by color)
+  - Runs won / lost
+  - Total Zoot collected

+Designed to reward curiosity and mastery.

+## 7. Design Constraints

+Matchy Star avoids:
 - Energy timers
 - Gacha mechanics
 - Pay-to-win systems
 - Psychological manipulation

-If a feature relies on frustration, confusion, or coercion to increase engagement, it does not belong in this game.
+If a feature relies on frustration or coercion, it does not belong.

+## 8. Design North Star

+When evaluating any decision, ask:

+**Does this increase clarity, mastery, or meaningful choice?**

+If not, reconsider.

-## 10. Feedback & Contributions
+## 9. Feedback & Contributions

 Feedback is welcome and encouraged.